 This condiment, popular in East Asian countries, has made its way around the world to give flavor and color to many dishes.
 From stir-fry to dipping sauces, soy sauce has so many uses.

-But what happens when you’ve stored your soy sauce for a longer period of time and you start to worry:
+But what happens when you’ve stored your soy sauce for a longer period of time, and you start to worry:

 “Has my soy sauce gone bad?
 How long can it last anyway?”

-Maybe you think that the high salt content means soy sauce can last forever.
+Maybe you think the high salt content means soy sauce can last forever.
 Spoiler: you’re not correct.

 In summary, soy sauce can last for a pretty long time as long as it is stored properly.
-However, it is best to consume your soy sauce with 2 -3 years to ensure you are consuming the best quality.
+However, it is best to consume your soy sauce within 2 -3 years to ensure you are consuming the best quality.

 How To Tell If Your Soy Sauce Has Spoiled

-If you are unsure about how the bottle was stored, here is what you should look out for.
+If you are unsure how the bottle was stored, here is what you should look out for.
 Inspect the soy sauce for any signs of mold or impurities.
 Next, you should smell the contents of the bottle.
 If it has an off-smell, throw the soy sauce away.